How It Works

 - End of quarter report cards will only be provided for students enrolled five weeks prior to the quarter's end.

 High School students may also work within USA Test Prep.
-USA Test Prep is an assessment tool that aligns with Pennsylvania State Academic Standards.
-USA Test Prep is used for instruction and assessment across subject areas in grades 6–10.
-The grades for these assignments will be available in your student’s gradebook within the course and are an integral part of the course.
-Your student can use this program from any computer with internet access.
+USA Test Prep is an assessment tool that aligns with Pennsylvania State Academic Standards and is used for instruction and assessment across subject areas in grades 6–10.

 If your teen is enrolling at ISPA late in the semester, ISPA will only grant full course credit for the semester if you provide a Semester 1 report card/transcript from your prior school.